mpenning/ciscoconfparse-audit/README.md

 License and Copyright
 =====================

-Copyright (c) 2015, CrackerJackMack and David Michael Pennington Some rights reserved.
+Copyright (c) 2015, Kevin Landreth and David Michael Pennington Some rights reserved.

 The above copyright notice and this permission notice shall be included in